nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case returns back to step 1.

+* 1c.
+Remark to be added already exists.
+  * 1c1.
+HouR shows an error message.

+  Use case returns back to step 1.

-**Use case: Deleting a remark for an employee**
+**Use case: Delete a remark for an employee**

 **MSS**

 1. User requests to delete a given remark from an employee with a given employee id.
-2. HouR deletes the remark from the list of remarks associated with the employee with the given employee id.
+2. HouR deletes the remark from the list of remarks associated with the employee with the given employee id and shows it to the user.
-3. HouR shows the list of remarks associated with the employee with the given employee id.

     Use case ends.

 **Extensions**

 * 1a.
-User leaves out parameters.
+User leaves out at least one of employee id or remark.
   * 1a1.
 HouR shows an error message.

   Use case returns back to step 1.